 © NXP B.V.
-2010.
+2014.
 All rights reserved.

 O.RSA The TOE includes functionality to provide encryption, decryption, signature creation and signature verification using the RSA algorithm, resistant to attack as listed in Table 7.
 O.RSA_PubKey The TOE includes functionality to compute an RSA public key from an RSA private key, resistant to attack as listed in Table 7.
 O.RSA_KeyGen The TOE includes functionality to generate RSA key pairs, resistant to attack as listed in Table 7.
 O.ECC The TOE includes functionality to provide signature creation and signature verification as well as secure point addition using the ECC over GF(p) algorithm, resistant to attack as listed in Table 7.
 O.ECC_DHKE The TOE includes functionality to provide Diffie-Hellman key exchange based on ECC over GF(p), resistant to attack as listed in Table 7.
 O.ECC_KeyGen The TOE includes functionality to generate ECC over GF(p) key pairs, resistant to attack as listed in Table 7.
 O.SHA The TOE includes functionality to provide electronic hashing facilities using the SHA-1, SHA-224 and SHA-256 algorithms.
-O.COPY The TOE includes functionality to copy memory content using a routine that implements countermeasures against side channel attacks.
 O.REUSE The TOE includes measures to ensure that the memory resources being used by the TOE cannot be disclosed to subsequent users of the same memory resource.